ss2k/weatherapp/README.md

     rake db:create && rake db:migrate
     bin/dev
 You also need to create an **.env** file and paste in the API key from OpenWeatherMap.

+## Running Tests
+There are Rspec tests, you can run them by running:
+    rspec .